-Sharjah Art Foundation announces Sharjah Biennial 11
+Sharjah Art Foundation presents Sharjah Biennial 11

 Sharjah Art Foundation presents Sharjah Biennial 11 on March 13–May 13, 2013 in Sharjah, United Arab Emirates.